-Access to right objects is granted through roles.
+Access to rights objects is granted through roles.
 Groups are assigned to these roles, and individual users are assigned to groups.
 If a user has access to a rights object, it is implied that this user is a member of a group that is assigned to a role with access rights to that rights object.

 This rights chain is shown in the view of the following three cubes from the System database:

-A group is allocated to a role by putting “1” into the cell.
-The group “admin” belongs to the role “admin” and cannot be changed.
-A group should be allocated to only one role.
+A group is allocated to a role by putting 1 into the cell.
+The admin group belongs to the admin role and cannot be changed.

 This cube defines which group(s) a user belongs to.

-A user is allocated to a group by putting “1” into the cell.
+A user is allocated to a group by putting 1 into the cell.

 A few notes about the administrator:

-- Users who belong to the admin group can always see and edit cube data, even if appropriate rights for the group “admin” have been deleted.
+- Users who belong to the admin group can always see and edit cube data, even if appropriate rights for the admin group have been deleted.